 Get Professional Help

 One of the first things you need to do is consult with a personal injury lawyer.
 There is no one better versed in what kinds of damages and financial offsets you are entitled to get if the accident was not your fault.
+You need to know how much your car accident case is worth.

 A good lawyer can help you fight an insurance company that is dragging its feet on payment, a hospital that is overcharging, and even (when it’s warranted) the other driver(s) involved.